SenseException/intl-sort/docs/factory.md

 ### ValueObject Comparator

+> The ValueObject Comparator and Factory are deprecated and will be removed in 3.0

 `ValueObject` is your choice if the elements you're going to sort are objects from the same type.
 You can compare integer or string values of the same accessor (class method or property) that will be used for sorting all the objects based on the builder's configuration.